 As described in Section III.E.1, in Meeting 2, Stakeholders may identify and request economic power transfer sensitivities to be studied.
 All requested sensitivities will be considered except sensitivities that specify specific generation resources.
 Up to five sensitivities will be studied per year.
-If more than five are requested, Stakeholders will vote to select which sensitivities will be studied.
+If more than five are requested, voting members of the SCSG will vote to select which sensitivities will be studied.
 Sensitivities that are not selected by the SCSG as one of the five studied sensitivities will be studied only if the requestor(s) pays for the additional study efforts.